Skip to content

 Cut out mushroom flesh

-The mushroom flesh to be cloned must be removed from the inside of the king oyster mushroom.
-On the surface of the purchased edible mushrooms other germs have already settled that don't belong in a pickle jar.
+The mushroom meat to be cloned must be taken from the inside of the herb mushroom.
+On the surface of the purchased edible mushrooms other germs have already settled that do not belong in the cucumber jar.
 To do this, simply remove the skin all around like the skin of a banana and cut the core into small pieces.
-Sterilize the knife over a candle flame from time to time so that no germs from the mushroom surface get through the knife to the clean mushroom flesh in the core.
+Sterilize the knife every now and then over a candle flame so that no germs from the mushroom surface get through the knife to the clean mushroom flesh in the core.

 Mycelium grows in substrate

-The mycelium grows from the mushroom pieces into the surrounding substrate
+From the mushroom pieces mycelium grows into the surrounding substrate

-Then simply place the pieces on the cooled and wrung out pieces of cardboard and cover again with a new piece of cardboard.
-In this way, piece by piece, a Mushroom cardboard sandwichuntil the pickle jar is more than half full.
+Then simply place the pieces on the cooled and wrung-out cardboard pieces and cover again with a new cardboard piece.
+Thus, piece by piece forms a Mushroom cardboard sandwichuntil the pickle jar is more than half full.

-Then close the cucumber jar and insert cigarette filters into the holes in the lid.
+Then close the pickle jar and insert cigarette filters into the holes in the lid.
 Now we will see how good the preparation was.

 Grow mushroom on cardboard